Roaster/Workout/README.md

 ```

 ## Tasks in the Pipeline (Order of priorityish):
-- Get a better base page system for Flask
 - Deploy Workout table to track only workouts and use that to select from
 - Allow edits to be made to set names
 - Nicer UI